Riff-Technologies/code-checkout/README.md

 // Validate a license
 const result = await validateLicense({
-  licenseKey: "USER_LICENSE_KEY",
+  licenseKey: "USER_LICENSE_KEY", // Optional as it will be cached automatically
   softwareId: "your-software-id", // Optional if configured globally
-  forceOnlineValidation: false, // Optional, defaults to false
+  forceOnlineValidation: false, // Optional, defaults to false.
+If `true` the license will skip the cache and validate against the server
-  cacheDurationInHours: 24, // Optional, defaults to 24
+  cacheDurationInHours: 24, // Optional, defaults to 24.
+Grace period for offline usage });
-});

 if (result.isValid) {